erco77/scopetext/README.md

 using a single analog output put to generate the text.
 It's not pretty, but it is functional for debugging firmware to display values (hex or decimal) in realtime.

-Here's some oscilloscope screenshots:
+Here's some oscilloscope screenshots.

+Typical result on a digital scope:
 ![screenshot](https://raw.githubusercontent.com/erco77/scopetext/main/images/rigol-dots-mode.jpg)

-Typical result on a digital scope.
+In "vector mode", text is harder to read but still visible:
 ![screenshot](https://raw.githubusercontent.com/erco77/scopetext/main/images/rigol-vector-mode.jpg)

-Scope in vector mode is harder to read, but still visible.
+Closeup of digits to see "pixels", which are just small delays holding the analog output voltage:
 ![screenshot](https://raw.githubusercontent.com/erco77/scopetext/main/images/digits-vector-mode-closeup.jpg)

-Closeup of the digits to see the "pixels", which are just small delays holding the analog output voltage.

 Using the code is simple; just copy the one scopetext.h file into your firmware's src directory, and add these two lines to your application: